Bound Book and Microfilm Scanning for Presidential Libraries

 FRANKLIN allows for keyword search of archival documents and photographs and the searching, browsing, and viewing of whole files, just as if one was in the Library’s research room.
 The digitized documents are considered to be some of the most important of the twentieth century and are primary source documentation of Franklin and First Lady Eleanor Roosevelt’s experiences.

-Crowley Imaging digitization efforts include:
+Crowley Digitization Services capture efforts include:

 - FDR’s Map Room Papers